-Violating the above terms is a serious infraction; it will result in automatic awarding of zero marks to all students involved, and is viewed by the UCL administration as cheating under the regulations concerning Examination Irregularities (normally resulting in exclusion from all further examinations at UCL).
+Violating the above terms is a serious infraction; it typically results in the awarding of zero marks to all students involved, and is viewed by the UCL administration as cheating under the regulations concerning Plagiarism, Collusion, and/or Falsification.
+Penalties imposed can include exclusion from all further examinations at UCL.